sidhomj/DeepTCR_COVID19/README.md

  This steps should prepare and format the data in a way that the other analysis scripts in the repository can use.

-## DeepTCR
+## DeepTCR & other dependencies

 DeepTCR v2.0.10 was used to run the analyses provided in this repository.
+All other dependencies to run analyses can be found under requirements.txt.